glwheeldon/cursor-shot-tracker/functionality.md

-# Basketball Shot Tracker App
+# Shot Tracker App

 ## Overview

-The Basketball Shot Tracker is a mobile and web application designed to help basketball players of all levels track, analyze, and improve their shooting performance.
+The Shot Tracker is a mobile and web application designed to help players of all levels track, analyze, and improve their shooting performance across various sports.
 Whether you're a beginner looking to develop your skills or an experienced player aiming to refine your shooting accuracy, this app provides the tools you need to measure progress and achieve your goals.

 ## Key Features